SEIR-0911/u4_django_fullstack/README.md

 You will need :

 - At least 4 Back end paths (Index and Show of Venues and Events at each venue)
-- A functioning SPA built with React
+- A functioning SPA built with React, or with Django Views
 - A front-end Router that has a landing page with each Venue, with clickable links to see the individal shows belonging to each
 - At least 1 additional route of Create, Update, or Delete for at least 1 of your models

-We will be presenting our projects Wednesday 12/21 9AM EST
+We will be presenting our projects Thursday 4/6 11AM EST